 Nothing grows without some challenge and this plants main enemy is the squash bug.
 They will attack your plant with a vengeance and I have yet to find a way to combat them.
 Every year my garden is lush with green leaves and many squash flowing off the stems when one day I walk out to harvest and bam!
 The plant is wilted, and looking sea sick due to being infested with squash bugs.
 If you are diligent, you can find the eggs underneath leaves prior to the infestation.
 They are found in clusters.
 Just pick off that chunk of leaf and stamp on it, or burn it, or dispose of it.

-Other ways I have tried to combat the bugs are to put foil around the young main stem as squash bugs enter the stem and poinsin the plant in this way.
+Other ways I have tried to combat the bugs are to put foil around the young main stem as squash bugs enter the stem and poison the plant in this way.
 Try a mulch of crushed leaves for extra protection and staving off what may be inevitable.
-Since our garden is organic we don't use pesticides but have used an organic spraying of Dipel to ward the bugs off.

 Recipe for Patty Pan Squash